Tamralipta

-Tamralipta or Tamralipti (Tāmaliti) was a port city and capital of Suhma Kingdom in ancient India, located on the coast of the Bay of Bengal.
+Tamralipta or Tamralipti (Tāmaliti) was an ancient port city, located on the coast of the Bay of Bengal.
+It was the capital of ancient Suhma and Vanga kingdom in Bengal.
 The Tamluk town in present-day Purba Medinipur, West Bengal, is generally identified as the site of Tamralipti.

 It was located near the Rupnarayan river.
-It gets its name from the Sanskrit term "Tāmra," or copper, which was mined nearby at Ghatsila in the Singbhum region of the Chota Nagpur Plateau and traded through this port.
+It gets its name from the Sanskrit term "Tāmra", or copper, which was mined nearby at Ghatsila in the Singbhum region of the Chota Nagpur Plateau and traded through this port.
 During the Gupta dynasty, Tamralipta was the main emporium, serving as a point of departure for trade with Ceylon, Java, and China, as well as the west.
 It was linked by roads with the major cities of ancient India of that time, i.e., Rajagriha, Shravasti, Pataliputra, Varanasi, Champa, Kaushambi, and Taxila.

 History

 Tamralipta was surrounded in the south by the Bay of Bengal, east by the river Rupnarayana, and west by the river Subarnarekha.
 The Bay of Bengal, along with these incredible waterways, and their innumerable branches, built up an affluent and easy water navigation framework that cultivated commerce, culture, and early contacts with people from other parts of the world.
 The origins of Tamralipta are obscure.
 Many historians date its settlement to the seventh century B.C., but archaeological remains indicate its continuous settlement from about the third century B.C.
 Several literary sources, archaeological finds, epigraphy, and numismatic evidence are studied to construct the history of Tamralipta.